camilodel02/Supervised-Learning/README.md

-Supervised models just to practice and improve skills.
-I downloaded the dataset from Kaggle, there you can find a lot of datasets to train models
+In this repository you will find Supervised models I have developed.
+I downloaded the datasets from Kaggle.